JaviLoPiq/ConstrainTNet.jl/README.md

 ConstrainTNet.jl requires a forked version of ITensors.jl containing relevant functionality related to constraint handling.

-Currently the maximum of constraints that can be handled is fixed to 20.
+Currently the maximum number of constraints that can be handled is fixed to 20.
 This can be increased by modifying the following line in qn/qn.jl within ITensors.jl.

 ```julia
 const maxQNs = 20 # increase for > 20 constraints